Live in prod · ML-DSA-65 Patent Pending

 prompt_hash

-SHA-256 over canonicalized prompt bytes.
-Anyone with the original prompt can re-derive and confirm match.
+A SHA-256 fingerprint of the cleaned-up prompt.
+Anyone with the original prompt can recompute it and check the match.

 response_sha256

-SHA-256 over the raw response bytes returned to the customer.
-If the response changes by one byte, this changes, signature breaks.
+A SHA-256 fingerprint of the raw response sent to the customer.
+Change the response by even one byte, and this changes, and the signature breaks.

 enrichment_sha256

-SHA-256 over the enrichment object from AMPLIFY.
-Binds the corpus-side amplification to this exact response.
+A SHA-256 fingerprint of the enrichment object from AMPLIFY.
+It ties the added context to this exact response.

 partner_id

 Optional.
-Inference provider attribution.
-Bound IN the signed payload — revenue share is provable, not promised.
+Credits the inference provider.
+It's locked IN the signed payload, so revenue share is provable, not just promised.

 ts_ns